saiganeshT/machine-learning/miscellaneous/bankruptcy_classifier/ReadMe.md

 ### Data Pre-processing
 1. Dropping null values if there are a lot of them
-2. Oversampling minority label with SMOTE to address class imbalances
+2. Oversampling minority label with SMOTE to address class imbalance
 3. Standardizing the data

 ### Different Models Trained